 I've had my eye on the Zinnia Zip Bag since I saw it at Market.
 I couldn't resist starting one.

 Those are 1/2" hexies.
 I am using the Sue Daley papers rather than cut my own and my small glue stick for basting.
 Works great for me!
 I haven't picked my zipper or lining fabric yet.
+Love how it is coming together!

 I have begun a small version Fancy Forest quilt.
 I just love Elizabeth Hartman's patterns!
 I made the Kittens a little bit ago.
+I've only gotten the foxes done thus far but have all the blocks cut out.

 I'm using purples and greens with a medium gray background.
 Loving it so far!